mlh2nd/mlh2nd.github.io/_posts/2025-07-25-the-greek-says-what.md

 ---
 layout: post
 author: michael
-title: "The Greek Says Shat?
+title: "The Greek Says What?
 How to Evaluate Claims About the Biblical Languages When You Don't Know Them"
 excerpt: Without investing many hours of time learning to read Greek for yourself, how can you sort out the worthwhile insights from the spurious claims?
 ---